andrewjeminchoi/ajchoi.xyz/content/blog/hack-the-hackathon.md

 ## Motivation

-In January of 2021, [Jacob](https://avatars.githubusercontent.com/u/20128472?v=4)[^1] and I stumbled into our first hackathon (UofTHacks) with nothing but the clothes on our backs 🙈.
+In January of 2021, [Jacob](https://avatars.githubusercontent.com/u/20128472?v=4)[^1] and I stumbled into our first hackathon (UofTHacks) together with nothing but the clothes on our backs 🙈.
 There, we met [Christine](https://www.christinetrac.dev/) and [Rachel](https://www.linkedin.com/in/rac-help/), and went on to win awards at 4 major MLH [hackathons](https://en.wikipedia.org/wiki/Hackathon)[^2].
 In light of our journey in the 2022 MLH circuit, I wanted to share three tips for successful hackathon project 🥳.

 ## Three tips